American submarine NR-1: Capabilities

 NR-1 performed underwater search and recovery, oceanographic research missions, and installation and maintenance of underwater equipment to a depth of almost half a nautical mile.
 Its features included extending bottoming wheels, three viewing ports, exterior lighting, television and still cameras for color photographic studies, an object recovery claw, a manipulator that could be fitted with various gripping and cutting tools, and a work basket that could be used in conjunction with the manipulator to deposit or recover items in the sea.
 Surface vision was provided by a television periscope permanently installed on a fixed mast in her sail area.

 NR-1 had sophisticated electronics, computers, and sonar systems that aided in navigation, communications, and object location and identification.
 It could maneuver or hold a steady position on or close to the seabed or underwater ridges, detect and identify objects at a considerable distance, and lift objects off the ocean floor.

 NR-1 was equipped with two electric motor-driven propellers and its maneuverability was enhanced by four ducted thrusters, two forward and two aft.
 The vehicle had diving planes mounted on the sail, and a conventional rudder.

 NR-1 could travel submerged at approximately 4 kn for long periods, limited only by consumable supplies—primarily food.
 It could study and map the ocean bottom, including temperature, currents, and other information for military, commercial, and scientific uses.
 Its nuclear propulsion provided independence from surface support ships and essentially unlimited endurance.

 NR-1's size limited its crew comforts.
 The crew of about 10 men could stay at sea for as long as a month, but had no kitchen or bathing facilities.
 They ate frozen TV dinners, bathed once a week with a bucket of water, and burned chlorate candles to produce oxygen.
 The sub was so slow that it was towed to sea by a surface vessel, and so tiny that the crew felt the push and pull of the ocean's currents.
 "Everybody on NR-1 got sick," said Allison J. Holifield, who commanded the sub in the mid-1970s.
 "It was only a matter of whether you were throwing up or not throwing up."

 NR-1 was generally towed to and from remote mission locations by an accompanying surface tender, which was also capable of conducting research in conjunction with the submarine.
 NR-1's last mother ship was MV Carolyn Chouest, which provided towing, communications, berthing, and direct mission support for all NR-1 operations—a versatile platform and an indispensable member of the NR-1 deep submergence team.
-NR-1 command was manned with thirty-five Navy personnel and ten civilian contractor personnel.
+NR-1 command was crewed with thirty-five Navy personnel and ten civilian contractor personnel.
 NR-1 carried as many as thirteen persons (crew and specialists) at one time, including three of the four assigned officers.
 (The operations officer rode on Carolyn Chouest).
 All personnel who crewed NR-1 were nuclear-trained and specifically screened and interviewed by the Director, Navy Nuclear Propulsion Program.